krish-stha/Data/README.md

 **Day 2:** I realized the importance of gaining experience with both major BI tools, so I started learning Tableau Desktop.
 I completed a beginner-level project to enhance my skills in Tableau.

 **Day 3:** I reviewed all the knowledge I had gained in the past two days and created another project using online resources.
 I also planned to focus on SQL on the fourth day.
 Since I’m already familiar with MySQL, this should make the learning process smoother.

+Day 4: Today, I completed all the basic to advanced SQL tutorials and worked on a project that involved performing operations on SQL data.
+Some of the topics I covered include: GROUP BY, ORDER BY, creating stored procedures, using UNION, string and window functions, subqueries, temporary tables, CTEs, and many more concepts.